dan-niles/react-fb-messenger-clone/README.md

 # React FB Messenger Clone

-A simple clone of the facebook messenger made with React and Firebase
+A simple clone of the facebook messenger chat app made with React and Firebase

 ## Demo